-Marriage looks wonderfully endearing to the single particular person who has never ever married, and probably to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a hard operate at instances.
+Marriage would seem wonderfully endearing to the single man or woman who has never ever married, and possibly to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a hard operate at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a great and a negative point.
+We carry so a lot of ourselves into our marriages – which is the two a great and a bad thing.

-We deliver in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest as well a lot funds, not seek out to manage us, that they will want to devote time with us.
-We also deliver in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote as well significantly money, not seek to handle us, that they will want to commit time with us.
+We also bring in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 Personality is your public persona.
 Personality is how people experience you when they meet you, when they interact with you.
 Personality is the part of you that “falls in love.”
 Personality is the impressive side of you.
 Character is who you really are; it’s the core of you.
 Character is the person you are when no one is watching.

 Character is the decisions you make when no one hears you.
 Character is what happens in your mind in a split second!
 Character is the person you become when you face a crisis or when all things come tumbling down.

 But what if you’re afraid you’ve waited too long?
 Does marriage counseling work if only one spouse is truly committed to saving the marriage?
 That really depends on a lot of things.
 The good news is that many marriages and relationships have been saved through the dedicated efforts of one caring partner.